ButterSus/Kiwi/README.md

 > # Current State of Project
 >
-> It was very interesting to try myself in the implementation of a nonsense "transpilator".
+> It was very interesting to try myself in the implementation of a nonsense "transpiler".
 None of the ideas were implemented, there is no time.
 Development is permanently suspended.

 # Kiwi - a datapack description language